Vincent-Stragier/c-bot/README.md

 # Interactive agent for visually impaired and blind individuals (based on Llama2)

-This project uses a tier application to run the Large Language Model and accesses it using an API.
+This project uses a tier application to run the Large Language Model and accesses it using an API. **This is a prototype!**
 The current tier application is based on Oobabooga's text generation webui.
 In the future support for Petals, or OpenAI API will be added.

 ## Installation